 It’s likely that some of the seller’s clients will still owe the company money when you buy it.
 You will either let the seller collect it or buy any accounts receivable at closing.
 The latter is a better option because it provides you leverage in the case where the defaulting client wants extra work done after closing.
 Make sure you get the accounts at a discount because not every debtor might pay.

 Furthermore, you should draft a term sheet or letter of intent with the seller of the company.
 This is a short, but important document spelling out crucial sale terms.
-Some states still have “bulk sales” laws requiring the buyer of a company to notify its creditors of a deal.
+Some states still have “bulk sales” laws requiring the buyer of a company to notify its creditors of a deal when purchasing a company.
 If your state has similar laws and you don’t send notice of the transaction to the seller’s creditors, they might be authorized to undo the deal to stop the company’s assets from being sold.

 Most companies have creditors, but even if the one you’re buying doesn’t, the tax authority in the state will probably want a copy of a notice to determine whether any use, sales, or other taxes are owed by the seller.
 If he does, he will have to make payment before finalizing the deal.